-As a freelancer, you should start making quarterly estimated tax payments if you expect to owe more than $1,000 over the course of a year.
+As a freelancer, you should start making quarterly estimated tax payments if you expect to owe more than $1,000 in a year.

 As freelancers making $400 or more, we owe self-employment tax, which is essentially that money that is normally withheld automatically for employees.

-Since we are the employer and the employee (which has major perks we’ll get to in a sec), we are paying both our half and the half the employer normally pays.
+Since we are the employer and the employee, we are paying both our half and the half the employer normally pays.

 Before you think, “Wait!
 Doesn’t that mean I pay more?” we have more opportunities to reduce our taxable income (see below).
 For the most part, we’re simply paying money a different way (quarterly).

-Use Form 1040-ES to calculate what you should be paying (a tax professional can also help).
+Use Form 1040-ES to calculate what you should be paying.
+(Again, a tax professional can also help.)

-The math can feel funky, especially in your first year, but the key is to at least try.
-As long as you’re making payments, it will be much better than the surprise of suddenly paying an entire year’s worth of taxes (and any penalties for not paying throughout the year).
+As long as you’re making payments, paying quarterly taxes as a freelancer it will be much better than the surprise of suddenly paying an entire year’s worth of taxes (and any penalties for not paying throughout the year).